meztez/bigrquerystorage/README.md

 #### Windows

+From Rtools43, grpc is included in the toolchain.

-The package will automatically download a static build of the system requirements during installation.
-This works on R 4.2.x (with Rtools40 or Rtools42), R 4.3.x (with Rtools43) or later currently.
+The package used to automatically download static builds of the system requirements during installation but this was removed per CRAN policy.
+Only, R 4.3.x (with Rtools43) or later is currently supported.

 ## Example